KoBeWi/Metroidvania-System/README.md

 move_and_slide()
 MetSys.set_player_position(global_position)
 ```
 MetSys will automatically detect if the current map cell is different and emit `cell_changed` signal, which you can use to update your minimap.
 When the position is in a different room, MetSys will emit `room_changed` signal that also contains the name of the new scene that you should load.
+The scene name is not a full path; you can get the full path by using `MetSys.get_full_room_path()` on its name.

 You can display player's location on your map by using `MetSys.add_player_location()`.
 This method should be called once per map CanvasItem.
 It will add your player location scene defined in the [map theme](#map-theme) as child of that node and automatically move it when visible, based on your supplied player position.
 The method also optionally takes an offset, in case your map CanvasItem has some margins.